top of page

 we hum alone until we bite our bodies loose.

-"The Nuclear Bomb"
+"The Nuclear Tomb"

 after “How to Build a Nuclear Warning” by Erika Benke at the BBC